-32. Following paragraphs 7.7 (a) and (b), 7.8 and Appendix G of the Guidance Notes and also paragraph 49 of the General Panel Guidelines, submitting units are required to describe how they have sought to enable and/or facilitate achievement of impact arising from their research during the assessment period, and how they are developing and adapting their plans to ensure that they continue to do so.
-This is distinct from the environment overview statement, which should describe how the units support the conduct and production of research.

-33. The impact overview statement should include relevant illustrative explanations with examples and traceable references where possible, rather than broad, general statements.
-The Panel expects the impact overview statement to include:

-• context: main non-academic user groups, beneficiaries or audiences for the unit's research; main types of impacts specifically relevant to the unit's research, and how these relate to the range of research activities or research groups in the unit.

-- approach to impact: the unit's approach to interacting with non-academic users, beneficiaries, or audiences; its approach and mechanism to support the achievement of impacts from its research. - strategy and plans: how the unit is developing a strategy for achieving impact including its goals and plans for supporting and enabling impact from its current and future research. - relationship to the case studies: how the selected case studies relate to the submitting unit's approach to achieving impact; how particular case studies exemplify aspects of the unit's approach or inform the development of the unit's approach; moreover, the Panel recognises that impact case studies are underpinned by research over a period longer than the assessment period, and that individual case studies may not directly relate to or necessarily arise from the unit's current approach.
+- 32. Following paragraphs 7.7 (a) and (b), 7.8 and Appendix G of the Guidance Notes and also paragraph 49 of the General Panel Guidelines, submitting units are required to describe how they have sought to enable and/or facilitate achievement of impact arising from their research during the assessment period, and how they are developing and adapting their plans to ensure that they continue to do so.
+This is distinct from the environment overview statement, which should describe how the units support the conduct and production of research. - 33.
+The impact overview statement should include relevant illustrative explanations with examples and traceable references where possible, rather than broad, general statements.
+The Panel expects the impact overview statement to include - context: non-academic user groups, beneficiaries or audiences for the unit's research; main types of impacts specifically relevant to the unit's research, and how these relate to the range of research activities or research groups in the unit. - approach to impact: the unit's approach to interacting with non-academic users, beneficiaries, or audiences; its approach and mechanism to support the achievement of impacts from its research; this could include but is not limited to indicators such as participation in knowledge exchange schemes; industrial training provided or consultancy undertaken. - strategy and plans: how the unit is developing a strategy for achieving impact including its goals and plans for supporting, rewarding, and enabling impact from its current and future research. - relationship to the case studies: how the selected case studies relate to the submitting unit's approach to achieving impact; how particular case studies exemplify aspects of the unit's approach or they have informed the development of the unit's approach.
+The Panel recognises that impact case studies are underpinned by research over a period longer than the assessment period and that individual case studies may not directly relate to, or necessarily arise from, the unit's current approach.

-Impact Case Study/Studies
+Impact Case Study(ies)

-34. Following paragraphs 7.7 (c) and (d), 7.9-7.10 and Appendix H of the Guidance Notes and also paragraph 51 of the General Panel Guidelines, submitting units are required to provide a narrative account in each case study that should be coherent, clearly explaining the relationship between the research and impact, and the nature of the consequent changes or benefits.

-35. Each impact case study should include appropriate evidence and indicators that support the claims for the impact achieved, including who and what has/have benefitted.
-Individual case studies may draw on various evidence and indicators, which may take different forms depending on the type of impact.
-Evidence should be objective, and as substantial as possible.

-36. Examples are provided below to illustrate potential evidence or indicators that may be relevant to the Humanities Panel.
+- 34. Following paragraphs 7.7 (c) and (d), 7.9-7.10 and Appendix H of the Guidance Notes and also paragraph 51 of the General Panel Guidelines, submitting units are required to provide a narrative account in each case study that should be coherent, clearly explaining the relationship between the research and impact, and the nature of the changes or benefits arising. - 35.
+Each impact case study should include appropriate evidence and indicators that support the claims for the impact achieved, including who and what has/have benefitted.
+Individual case studies may draw on various evidence and indicators that may take different forms depending on the type of impact. - 36.
+Examples are provided in Table B to illustrate potential evidence or indicators that may be mostly relevant to the Biology Panel.
 These examples are not intended to be exhaustive.
 Equally, there is no implication of priority or importance in the ordering of examples in the list.

-Examples of Evidence or Indicators for Impact
+Table B: Examples of Evidence or Indicators for Impact